deepstupid/hrem/NEW_ARCHITECTURE.md

 3. **Improved Maintainability**: Changes only need to be made in one place
 4. **Better Consistency**: Standardized interfaces across the codebase
 5. **Enhanced Reusability**: Components can be easily used in new features

-## Backward Compatibility

-All existing interfaces remain functional to ensure backward compatibility with existing code.
+6. **Simplified Architecture**: Removed unnecessary backward compatibility layers

 ## Testing